Teascade/pipeswitch/README.md

 # A second link for the sake of demonstration
 [link.second_link]
-in = "Some input"
+source = "Hello there!"
-out = "Hello there!"
+sink = "Some source"
 ```

 You can preview what inputs/outputs are currently available with `pw-link -o`